LeafandJam/leaf-guides/content/posts/ios.md

 You will have the app/game forever however to update it you will need to repeat the steps.

+# Comments
+Let me know what you think below!
+Chat service is by Cactus Chat and is on the Matrix Protcol.
+It is all open source and private!
 {{< chat ios >}}